Committee Corner

 This week’s spotlight is on our Board of Trustees.

 The Trustees have the important responsibility of caring for all church property—both real and personal.
 In practical terms, that means keeping our buildings in good repair, making sure maintenance happens in a timely way, and ensuring our church’s assets are well-protected.
-Chaired by Eric Stout, the Trustees usually meet on the first Saturday of each month.
+Chaired by Denny B*, the Trustees usually meet on the first Saturday of each month.

 Why the Board of Trustees Matters